CodeAndHammer/konscio/src/content/dispatches/socialism-misconceptions-explained.md

 ## "Socialism Destroys Freedom"

 Under capitalism, you are "free" only to the extent that you can pay for your needs.

-### Socialist Freedom Expands Actual Choices by Guaranteeing:

-- Housing
-- Healthcare
-- Education
-- Food security
-- Energy and water
-- Transport
-- Time for rest, family, and participation in public life
+Socialism expands actual choices by guaranteeing housing, healthcare, education, food security, energy and water, transport, and time for rest, family, and participation in public life.

-Freedom is not the ability to choose between 20 brands of cereal.
-It is the ability to shape the conditions of your life without fear of deprivation.

----

-## "Socialism Means Everything Will Be Inefficient"

-This myth imagines that public control equals dysfunction.
-Yet the most efficient systems in many countries are public:

-- Public healthcare in places with universal systems
 - Public transport that moves millions efficiently
 - Postal services
 - Water and sanitation